megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_28-privoxy.sh.tmpl.md

         logg warn 'The '"$PRIVOXY_CONFIG_DIR"' directory is missing' fi else
-    logg warn '`privoxy` is missing from the PATH' fi
+    logg warn 'privoxy is missing from the PATH' fi

 {{ end -}}